Neo Geo Cup '98: The Road to the Victory

-Unlike its arcade counterpart, the Neo Geo version tries to be more of a soccer simulation game.
-Differences include the Neo Geo version being more slowed down, and more realism added in shooting, passing, etc. A color version of the game was released for the Neo Geo Pocket Color as Neo Geo Cup '98 Plus Color; this version was later re-released as part of Neo Geo Pocket Color Selection Vol. 2 in 2022.
+The Neo Geo AES version is remarkably different from its MVS version, a rarity within the platform's games.
+Differences include the Neo Geo version having a slower pace, and more realism added in shooting, passing, etc. A color version of the game was released for the Neo Geo Pocket Color as Neo Geo Cup '98 Plus Color; this version was later re-released as part of Neo Geo Pocket Color Selection Vol. 2 in 2022.